hssip/FashionSAP/README.md

 ## FashionSAP: Symbols and Attributes Prompt for Fine-grained Fashion Vision-Language Pre-training

+This paper is accepted by the IEEE/CVF Conference on Computer Vision and Pattern Recognition 2023 (CVPR2023) [paper](https://arxiv.org/abs/2304.05051)

-This is the source code of PyTorch implementation of the FashionSAP:.
+This is the source code of PyTorch implementation of the FashionSAP.

 We will introduce more about our project ...